 Eventually I felt well enough to reclaim my childhood dream of becoming a healer.
 So I entered a master’s degree program in counseling psychology at Villanova University.
 By the time I graduated, at the age of 52, I learned how therapeutic conversations and compassionate guidance help people overcome problems.

 Following my passion for memoir writing, I embarked on a twelve-year odyssey to decipher my own hazy memories of losing my way in the sixties.
-The resulting memoir, Thinking My Way to the End of the World, provided me with a far greater understanding of myself, offered curious readers a chance to take a ride inside the 60s “counterculture,” and prepared me more than ever to help people find their stories.
+The resulting memoir, Thinking My Way to the End of the World, provided me with a far greater understanding of myself, offered readers a chance to take a ride inside the 60s “counterculture,” and prepared me more than ever to help people find their stories.

 Jerry Waxler, M.S.